xkwangcn/MCCL/README.md

 ```

 ## Test MCCL model
-Code was tested on a RTX 3090.
+The code was tested on an RTX 3090.
-We provide the checkpoint files of our SOTA [here](https://drive.google.com/drive/folders/1QKpPl7ng004bH6iqPpUNJomcPHFVWyLF?usp=sharing)
+We provide the checkpoint files on DAIC-WOZ dataset [here](https://drive.google.com/drive/folders/1QKpPl7ng004bH6iqPpUNJomcPHFVWyLF?usp=sharing)

-Please follow the below steps to test MCCL model on diverse datasets.
+Please follow the below steps to test the MCCL model on diverse datasets.
-1. Download checkpoint files and put them in `mccl/checkpoints` folder.
+1. Download checkpoint files and put them in `mccl/checkpoint/{dataset_name}` folder.
-2. run `python inference.py --dataset={dataset_name}` to test the model on diverse datasets, the dateset_name can be sed to 'DAIC-WOZ', 'E-DAIC', 'CMDC'.
+2. run `python main.py --dataset={dataset_name} --inference=1` to test the model on diverse datasets, the dateset_name can be set to 'DAIC', 'EDAIC', 'CMDC'.

 ## Citation
 Please cite our work if you find it useful.